 In this post we'll cover:

-Pinoy omelet recipe (ham and cheese)
+Pinoy omelet recipe (Ham and cheese Filipino omelet)

 - 6 large eggs

-- 1½ tbsp (25 milliliters) milk
+- 1½ tbsp milk (25 milliliters)

 - 1 tbsp flat-leaf parsley leaves chopped